TysonStanley/dissertateUSU/README.md

     the `\newpage` in that section down to the actual words `Publically abstracted words go here.`.
 It will then not be included in the knitted document.
-  - Currently, the package uses APA 6 formatting for citations (by default) but this can be altered by downloading a new `.csl` file and specifying it in the yaml, by replacing the `apa6.csl` in the `pandoc_args: [ "--csl", "apa6.csl" ]` argument with your file name.
+  - Currently, the package uses APA 7 formatting for citations (by default) but this can be altered by downloading a new `.csl` file and specifying it in the yaml, by replacing the `apa7.csl` in the `pandoc_args: [ "--csl", "apa7.csl" ]` argument with your file name.
+    The package also comes with `apa6.csl` to use.
+  - Although the School of Graduate Studies at Utah State University has approved the use of `dissertateUSU`, before using it, talk to your committee chair and your graduate program coordinator to make sure it is approved by your department.

 ## Writing, Writing, Writing